-To celebrate the great work being done by environmental campaigners for the betterment of the planet, we’ve put together a list of 10 of the biggest and best rock, metal and punk bands who are fighting to save the world from ecological disaster.
-In addition to the fact that these artists have used everything recycled, from jutebags to toothbrushes, they’ve also used their fame and influence to make a positive impact on the world.
+However, to celebrate the great work being done by environmental campaigners for the betterment of the planet, and to hopefully inspire some change for the future, we’ve put together a list of 10 of the biggest and best rock, metal and punk bands who are fighting to save the world from ecological disaster.
+These artists have used everything recycled, from jutebags to toothbrushes, to cotton bags – but have also used their fame and influence to make a positive impact on the world.

 Long-time collaborators with marine conservation charity Sea Shepherd, Brighton metallers Architects have worked tirelessly for the protection of the planet’s oceans.
 Vocalist Sam Carter became the organisation’s first ambassador, and has volunteered his time to aid projects such as the clean-up of of the beach at Brighton Marina, whilst the band have also worked with Sea Shepherd to produce a range of merch, the profits of which go directly towards the protection of our seas and oceanic wildlife.